To the mama with the wild child: I see you.

-I was once the person that would say, “That kid wouldn’t act like that if they were disciplined.”
+I was once the person who would say, “That kid wouldn’t act like that if he was disciplined.”

-I have the “wild child“.
 The one who never stops.
 Who never listens to no. The one who standing in the corner, taking things away, being sent to his room, leaving places, and even spanking does not phase.
 The one who is LOUD.
-The one who will say “I’m going to do it anyway” and proceed to do it when told not to do something.
+The one who will say, “I’m going to do it anyway” and proceed to do it when told not to do something.

 I am the mother who feels guilty every single night.
 The mother who worries, “Was I too hard on him today?”
 EVERY.
 DAY.
 The mother who sees the judgemental looks from strangers, even friends and family.
 The mother who deals with hurtful comments and watches my son be treated differently because he’s a lot to handle.
 The mother who picks battles and let things go that I said I’d never let my child get away with, simply because if I didn’t pick battles, he would always be in trouble.

 I am the mother of a strong-willed wild child.
 And I pray that I’m able to guide him and teach him to use it for good.
 That he will stand against the crowd or even alone to do the right thing.
 That he won’t care what people say or think of him for doing the right thing.

 I see you mama with the wild child.
 You’re doing a good job!